Szamerik/fh4saveswap/README.md

 For Steam Version
 1. Come to this Location (or your steamuserdata folder location) C:\Program Files (x86)\Steam\userdata\302518264\1293830\remote

-2. Rename downloaded file to User_XXXX.ProfileData (same name as in save folder) and replace existing files.
+2. Rename downloaded file to User_XXXX.ProfileData (same name as in save folder) and replace file.